bootdotdev/blog/content/golang/anonymous-structs-golang.md

 }
 ```

-Contrast this with the "normal" way of creating structs:
+Contrast this with creating a named struct type:

 ```go
 // declare the 'car' struct type